- Interrupt wild poliovirus transmission in Asia and Africa.

-- Enhancing poliovirus surveillance and outbreak response.
+- Enhance poliovirus surveillance and outbreak response.

 - Minimize the risks of poliovirus re-introduction and the emergence of circulating vaccine-derived poliovirus (cVDPV).

-Description of the health needs
+What are the health needs and challenges?

 Description of partnership activities and how they address needs and challenges

 The eradication of polio needs a global approach.
-First, it must include all endemic countries but also have an approach of countries with re established transmission as well as those susceptible to import the disease.
+First, it must include all endemic countries but also have an approach of countries with re-established transmission as well as those susceptible to import the disease.
 In addition of the vaccine supply, a strong political engagement is crucial but also the mobilization of the community and oversight community mobilization.

-Summary of impact through December 2011 and looking forward
+Summary of impact and forward looking information